the-vampiire/gis-devops/src/walkthroughs/unit-tests/index.rst

 Checkout the `runtime configuration <../../configurations/runtime-configuration/>`_ guide for a step-by-step guide for getting your runtime configuration created

+As a reminder from the runtime configuration article you will need to
   * Add a new configuration
   * Name the configuration
   * Select the class file for our tests
   * Apply the configuration
   * Run new configuration by clicking the green arrow
   * View test results

 .. image:: /_static/images/unit-tests/first-test-results.png